PIVX-Project/CDG/Pivmetheus/Discussion and Reference.md

 Contributors:
 The information and ideas required to build this document come from a large number of individuals. <br />
-Turtleflax, Openbaringen, Nitya, Presstab, Alexanderluthor, cryptosi, Grant, derek_hansen, Trismegistus, mgshightech
+Turtleflax, Openbaringen, Nitya, Presstab, Alexanderluthor, cryptosi, Grant, derek_hansen, Trismegistus, mgshightech, fused_helios, eric_stanek, Dino85fr